shsagir/play-area-sync/docs/company.md

 ### Company plans

-Creating a Company itself is free of any charges and comes with a basic free Company plan by default.
+Creating a Company itself is free of any charges and it comes with a basic free Company plan by default.
 Company plans are booked on behalf of the Company and are available for the whole team.
 Higher Company plans coming are with better support levels and extended collaboration features:

 * [See Company plan features](//www.fortrabbit.com/company-plans)